Joy-less/Holo/README.md

 - A target object
 - A method object

-When retrieving a method directly (e.g. `cat.meow`) a delegate is returned rather than a method.
+When retrieving a method (e.g. `cat.methods.get("meow")`) a delegate is returned rather than a method.

-A single object can have multiple methods with the same name, called "overloads".
-If a call is ambiguous between two overloads, the first overload is always chosen.
+Delegates can be called with the `call` method.

 ## Collections